• About

 How to Propagate Bee Balm

 You really can’t go wrong with bee balm.
-It is easy to propagate and can be done with seeds, cuttings, of the green, soft stems, or by dividing the plant (which should be done every few years anyway).
+Propagate bee balm by planting seeds, taking cuttings of the green, soft stems, or dividing the plant (which should be done every few years anyway).

 Powdery Mildew is a Problem